finom/seemple.js.org/html/en/faq.md

 ## [FAQ](#!faq)

-### How does Matreshka work?
+### How does Seemple work?
-Matreshka uses accessors, setters in particular, for implementing the two-way data binding and catching the events of property changing.
+Seemple uses accessors, setters in particular, for implementing the two-way data binding and catching the events of property changing.

-As an example of how the two-way data binding works ([bindNode](#!Matreshka-bindNode) function in particular), have a look at this code:
+As an example of how the two-way data binding works ([bindNode](#!Seemple-bindNode) function in particular), have a look at this code:

 ```js
 function bindNode(object, key, node, binder) {